 Topic and idea contributions to the newsletter – No better voice than that of the patient and caregivers themselves, when it comes to offering real life experience and advice for coping with GBS, CIDP or a variant.
 Do you like to write?
 We welcome patient and caregiver editorial content for our newsletters.

-If you are interested in volunteering for patient support, please fill out the form at the end of the page.*
+If you are interested in volunteering for patient support, please fill out the form below.